mantisbt-plugins/adLogin/README.md

 2. Ensure Integrated Windows Authentication is ticked <br>

 Users listed in the user-table with their windows username, will be automatically logged on.<br>
-In all other cases the normnal Mantis login screen will appear.
+In all other cases the normnl Mantis login screen will appear.

 ## Requirements
     - Mantis 2.00